 What medicines should I carry while I go for Nepal Trekking in the Himalayas?

 Medicines are hard to get while on the Nepal Trekking trail.
 So it is prudent to carry them.
 Basic first aid, altitude sickness medication like Diamox, a few doses of antibiotics to combat any intestinal infections is mandatory.
-If you have any pre existing conditions for which you need medications, it is absolutely essential to carry them along.
+If you have any pre-existing conditions for which you need medications, it is absolutely essential to carry them along.
 However, your tour company will have some basic medications with them too.

 Is it possible to take a shower while on Nepal trekking in the Himalayas?

-Tea House lodges has hot shower facilities.
+Tea House lodges have hot shower facilities.
 But the water is solar heated, so do not expect very warm water.
 However, at that altitude and on the trail a shower every other day is good enough.

-Taking care about religion etc.
+Taking care of religion etc.